w3c/w3c-website/README.md

 This GitHub repo is used to manage [feedback and bug reports](https://github.com/w3c/w3c-website/issues) for the W3C website redesign project.

 We welcome feedback from the community.
-If you don't already have one, please [sign up to GitHub](https://github.com/signup) before submitting an issue.
+If you don't already have an account, please [sign up to GitHub](https://github.com/signup) before submitting an issue.

 Submitted issues are triaged by W3C and then actioned by the team.